jamesyang124/play-with-category-theory/chapter6.md

 A functor may go from one category to a different one, an endofunctor is a functor for **which start and target category are the same**.

-The key point why a monad has to be an endofunctor, is that join, as it is called in Haskell, or `µ`, as it is usually called in category theory, is part of the definition of a monad:
+The key point why a monad has to be an endofunctor, is that `join`, as it is called in Haskell, or `µ`, as it is usually called in category theory, is part of the definition of a monad:

 ```haskell
 :t join